docsforadobe/premiere-plugin-guide/docs/importers/selector-descriptions.rst

 imCalcSize8
 ================================================================================

-- param1 - :ref:`importers/structure-descriptions.imCalcSizeRec`*
+- param1 - :ref:`imCalcSizeRec* <importers/structure-descriptions.imCalcSizeRec>`
-- param2 - :ref:`importers/structure-descriptions.imFileAccessRec8`*
+- param2 - :ref:`imFileAccessRec8* <importers/structure-descriptions.imFileAccessRec8>`

 Called before Premiere trims a clip, to get the disk size used by a clip.